Culture Notes – Winter 2025

 ART AND WINE EVENING

-During this evening, you’ll take part in a guided tour of the exhibition Prendre empreinte ー Holding Knowledge in the company of curator Manel Benchabane.
-Afterwards, sommelier Giancarlo Rivera will suggest some wine and art pairings during a short tasting inspired by the exhibition.
+During this evening, you’ll take part in a guided tour in the Stewart Hall Art Gallery of the exhibition Afrotopos, in the company of Manel Benchabane, Manager, Exhibitions and Public Programs.
+Afterwards, sommelier Giancarlo Rivera will suggest some art and wine pairings during a short tasting inspired by the exhibition.

 Bilingual